The Maastricht Treaty, officially known as the Treaty on European Union

 1. It established the European Union

-European citizenship was created, allowing citizens to reside in and move freely between Member States
+European citizenship: The Treaty introduced European citizenship, allowing citizens to reside in and move freely between Member States.

 2. It was signed by 12 countries